blancpain/calculator/README.md

 # Calculator

-Written in HTML, CSS and JavaScript, this is part of The Odin Project curriculum.
+Written in HTML, CSS and JavaScript.

 # Key Takeaways